0foo/study_notes/aws_parent/aws_solutions_architect/services/VPC/direct-connect.md

 * must have same bandwidth and terminate at same direct connect location
 * can set minimum number of connections for lag to function

+#### Connection via VPG
+* can connect a private VIF to a VPG in a VPC
+* single connection to a single VPC
+* for multiple VPC connection would need a VPG in each VPC

-#### Direct Connect Gateway
+#### Other
-* something you add inside of AWS that the direct connect links connect to
+* can use transit gateway with direct connect but that will only link things in the same region
-* have to have a DCG to be able to connect to one or VPC's in different regions/accounts
+* can use a direct connect gateway to link single direct connect vif to multiple transit gateways in multiple regions
-* Direct Connect connects into a single region
-* add the private VIF to the DCG
-* this will allow the private VIF to be assignable to multiple regions/vpcs/accounts
-* has BGP for routing

-* direct connect-sitelink
+####  direct connect-sitelink

 * if two offices each with their own direct connect link to AWS
 * each of these offices is connected to a direct connect location in a different region
 * can use DCG-sitelink so they can speak with each other and bypass going thru AWS
 * the direct connections will go to AWS then hit the DCG and then sent back out to the other location, avoiding

-#### Other
-* can use transit gateway with direct connect but that will only link things in the same region
-* can use a direct connect gateway to link single direct connect vif to multiple transit gateways in multiple regions